ryo-wijaya/blog/_posts/2024-08-06-my-first-post.md

 ## Content

-By documenting the following insights, I hope this blog becomes a valuable resource for both myself and others :)
+By documenting the following insights, I hope this blog becomes a valuable resource for myself to look back on.

 #### 1. Engineering Journal